daNutzzzzz/discord_qbittorrent/README.md

 3. For docker instances, ensure it is placed in a mounted folder.
 Make it executable with `chmod +X /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification_grab.sh && chmod +X /mnt/ssd1/docker/docker-data/qbittorrent/config/qBittorrent/discord_qbit_notification_complete.sh`.
 4. Input your Discord webhook URL at the top of the script.
 5. Adapt the categories to align with your qBittorrent instance.
 For example, besides the usual sonarr, radarr categories, I have watch folders for manually adding torrents which I like to use for notifications.
 6. You can test the script by running it in your terminal with some test parameters.
-For example: <code>bash /path/to/script/discord_qbit_notification.sh TestName 9999922 12 tracker.com radarr savepath</code>.
+For example: `bash /path/to/script/discord_qbit_notification_grab.sh TestName 9999922 12 tracker.com radarr savepath`.
 If successful you should see confirmation in the terminal along with a discord notification.
 7. Add the following to 'run external program on torrent completion' under your qBittorrent settings:
 `/path/to/script/discord_qbit_notification_grab.sh "%N" "%Z" "%C" "%T" "%L" "%D" /path/to/script/discord_qbit_notification_complete.sh "%N" "%Z" "%C" "%T" "%L" "%D"`

 ***Note:*** The order of the parameters is important as they are captured accordingly in the script, make sure to edit accordingly if adapting the script for different parameters.
 9. Done!